They stole our Pocky!

 What about us?
 The Miller Group takes credit for Dent's work for years, so why shouldn't we set the record straight for years?

 This was not an accident.
 It was not a rogue employee.
-This is in their current agency credentials.
+This is in their current agency credentials including their newest sizzle reel.

 So, we're still trying to figure this one out.
-We’re open to others’ ideas.
+We’re open to ideas.

 But only if they're your own. 😉